-If the $sys$ functions are redefined, both normal character I/O and wide character I/O works.
+If the system I/O functions are redefined, both normal character I/O and wide character I/O work.
 That is, you are not required to do anything extra with these functions for wide character I/O to work.

-• Tailoring input/output functions in the C and C++ libraries on page 2-92.
+Tailoring input/output functions in the C and C++ libraries on page 2-92.